 Why does the Bio Bay glow?

-Bioluminescence, which can also be referred to as luminescence in simple terms, is caused because of a reaction set off chemically by the microorganisms that dwell in the bay’s waters.
-The reaction acts as a defensive response by the organisms – known as dinoflagellates – when they sense the water being disquieted either by human contact or by the fishes that pass through.
-According to reports, there are up to 160,000 microscopic dinoflagellates per liter of the bay’s waters, turning the small chemical reactions into magic.
+Bioluminescence, which can also be referred to as luminescence in simple terms, is caused by a chemical reaction by microscopic organisms that dwell in the bay’s waters.
+The organism’s reaction acts as a defensive response – known as dinoflagellates – when they sense the water being disquieted by human contact or the fishes passing through.
+According to reports, up to 160,000 microscopic dinoflagellates per litre of the bay’s waters turn minor chemical reactions into magic.

-The chemical that sets off this reaction in the organisms is known as ‘luciferin.’
-Hived away in the cell of the dinoflagellates, this chemical when coalesced with oxygen sheds an illuminating light.
-The secretion of the chemical is regulated automatically in the organism’s cell and is at its maximum at night time, leading to the unique panorama.
+The chemical that sets off this organism’s reaction is known as ‘luciferin.’
+Hived away in the dinoflagellates cell, this chemical sheds an illuminating light when coalesced with oxygen.
+The chemical secretion is regulated automatically in the organism’s cell and is at its maximum at night, leading to a unique panorama.

-This bioluminescence is further heightened by the facts that the bay’s depth is quite insufficient and also because of the dense foliage of mangroves.
-The leaves of the trees fall into the water and in their decomposition, germinate vitamin B-rich bacteria.
+This bioluminescence is further heightened by the fact that the bay’s depth is quite insufficient and also because of the dense foliage of mangroves.
+The leaves of the trees fall into the water and, in their decomposition, germinate vitamin B-rich bacteria.
 The dinoflagellates consume this bacterium which further accounts for their increment in the bio bay.
-Another yet important reason for the dinoflagellates existing in the bay is because of its restricted outlet to the sea.
-The limited space accounts for the organisms to proliferate and thrive in the bay.
+Another important reason for the dinoflagellates in the basin is its restricted outlet to the sea.
+The limited space allows the organisms to proliferate and thrive in the bay.